hexlet-codebattle/battle_asserts/README.md

 - `level` — difficulty of the problem; possible values are `elementary`, `easy`, `medium`, `hard`.
 - `description` — detailed description of the issue.
 Now supported laguages is `ru` and `en`, `en` is required.
+- `tags` — tags that provides addittional info about task.
 - `signature` — function signature; map with `input` and `output` types.
 Available types `integer`, `float`, `string`, `array`, `hash (map, dicts)`.
   See examples in the existing issues.